culturecreates/toutculture-demo/README.md

-Simple Website Listing for events in Quebec
+Simple Website with feed of upcoming events in Quebec
 ==========

 This website demonstrates a simple use of the Artsdata API to display upcoming events in Quebec.

 This demo is built with plain javascript and html/css.
-No frameworks or package managers are needed.
+No frameworks or package managers.

 To install
 ==========